 Please note that claims will be paid when all the following criteria are met:

-- the claim is for an eligible client
+- the claim is for an eligible client and an eligible service

 - prior approval requirements are met